feedforward neural network

 initial common lisp implementation

-this code uses common lisp (aswell as code/functions from the actual link itself, click it for those).
+this code uses common lisp (aswell as code/functions from the actual link itself, click it for those).;; neural network class

 (defclass network ()